wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 pleasure, avoiding pain; always after happiness and peace.
 Don’t you see that it is your very search for happiness that makes you feel miserable?
-Try the other way: Be indifferent to pain and pleasure, neither asking nor refusing, give all your attention to the level on which ‘I am’ is timelessly present.
+Try the other way: Be indifferent to pain and pleasure, neither asking nor refusing, give all your attention to the level on which “I Am” is timelessly present.
 Soon you will realise that peace and happiness are in your very nature and it is only seeking them through some particular channels that disturbs.
 Avoid the disturbance, that is all.
 To seek there is no need — you would not seek what